CloudLabs-MOC/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

       - Select **Keys and Endpoint (1)** under **Resource Management**.
       - Click on **Show Keys (2)**.
       - Copy **Key 1 (3)** and ensure to paste it in a text editor such as Notepad for future reference.
-      - Finally copy the **Endpoint (4)** API URL by clicking on copy to clipboard.
-Paste it in a text editor such as Notepad for later use.
+      - Finally, copy the **Endpoint (4)** API URL by clicking on copy to clipboard.
+Paste it into a text editor such as Notepad for later use.

           ![](../media/ui3.png "Keys and Endpoints")